top of page

 Roxy’s Blog: The Bestest Day Ever (Because Every Day Is the Bestest Day Ever)

 HELLOOO FRIENDS!
 It is I, Roxy, the most perfect, most smartest, most adventure-loving doodle in the world!
-Today was SO FUN, and I must tell you all about it before my brain explodes from excitement!
+Yesterday was SO FUN, and I must tell you all about it before my brain explodes from excitement!

 The day started with a trip to the garden center—a place full of smells, dirt, and SO MANY BARKY DOGS.
 They were all yelling things like “HEY WHO ARE YOU” and “GO AWAY” and “I HAVE BIG FEELINGS,” but I?
 I was a PERFECT ANGEL.
 I ignored them like the goodest girl I am, kept my floofy head held high, and sniffed every single plant (important business).
 My hooman kept saying “Wow, Roxy, you’re amazing,” which, duh, I already knew, but it’s always nice to hear.